 To get around these limitations, games modelers have to create both a high and low res version of each model, and then apply special texture maps extracted from the high res model onto the low res version, all to make it look like the in-game model is more complex without adding loads of render time and risking the dreaded lag, or worse, crashing the game!
 This is why certain elements may look terrible when viewed close up, but they look okay from a relative distance.

-Good news is we are pretty close to having photorealistic characters in videogames, so that’s something to look forward to in the near future, if only we could figure out how to bring life to those cold, dead digital eyes… and I don’t know about you, but the day I see hair that looks and acts realistically in a videogame, the future will truly be upon us.
+Good news is we are pretty close to having photorealistic characters in videogames, so that’s something to look forward to in the near future, if only we could figure out how to bring life to those cold, dead digital eyes… and I don’t know about you, but the day I see hair that looks and acts realistically in a videogame, the future of 3D modeling will truly be upon us.

 Coming up in the near future are some pretty darn awesome and frankly mind boggling things.
 You may even be lucky enough to be reading this when some if not all of them have become a fully fledged reality.
-The future is an exciting place for the 3D model, in both how the public and professionals alike are going to not only be able to interact with them, but create them too.
+The future is an exciting place for 3D modeling, in both how the public and professionals alike are going to not only be able to interact with them, but create them too.

 Virtual reality offers us a new way to live out our fantasies; the ability to be an active part in the impossible, and the terrifying.